 The Reconnaissance Corps was part of the Royal Armoured Corps and was a wartime-only unit that was in service between 1941 and 1946.
-Performing a specialist role in each Division (Infantry, Armoured and Airborne), they had little use for heavy weapons and other than the exceptions below, only had 3-inch Mortars within the support elements.
+Performing a specialist role in each Division (Infantry, Armoured and Airborne), they had little use for heavy weapons and other than the exceptions below, only had 3-inch Mortars and 6-pdr anti-tank guns within the support elements.
+Transcripts of the Reconnaissance Regiment war establishment are available as PDF downloads.

 1st (Airborne) Reconnaissance Squadron